lucasrussell01/DeepPi/README.md

 and modify loss function as you like also change the output layer e.g "outputKin" to number of nodes you want in creat_vX_model in TrainingNN.py

+# evaluation for DM calssification
+`cd Evaluation/python`

+these scripts are provided:

+apply_DM_training.py: applies the DM classification model to a evaluation sample apply_Kin_training.py: applies the kinematic models to a evaluation sample kinematic_pred_distrib.py: plots the evaluated kinematic models e.g plots of eta, phi, and momentum distributions
+monitor_metrics.py: plots the metrics e.g loss, accuracy etc.. confusion_matrix.py:  plots efficiency and purity matrices for SM classification

+at the moment need to modify the directory by hand inside appli\*training.py scripts by changing "input_dir" is shapes or types of inputs and outputs have been modified also need to change these by hand by modifying "training_cfg"

+apply model for DM classification:
+`python apply_DM_training.py --expID=2 --runID=f27c2b7c4c7343e7aa0db74aeec1b924 --n_tau=10000`

+apply model for Kinematic regression:
+`python apply_Kin_training.py --expID=2 --runID=f27c2b7c4c7343e7aa0db74aeec1b924 --n_tau=10000`

+make plots:

+for now use juypter notebook inside Evaluation/notebooks